kevinychen/snap2/README.md

 ### [Wordsearch solver](https://util.in/wordsearch)

-Find words in a grid.
+Find words in a grid, with a nice visual UI and without needing a word bank.
 Both straight words and boggle mode are supported.

 ![Word search](docs/wordsearch.gif)